-- 2.9.1 The Passive Air Intake is designed specifically for use in central office dehydrators.
+2.8.1 The Passive Air Intake is designed specifically for use in central office dehydrators.
 It performs several helpful functions and has no moving parts, requires no maintenance or adjustment.
-The Passive Air Intake makes it possible to eliminate moving parts which have historically required additional maintenance and trouble shooting. - 2.9.2 The Passive Air Intake is a nonrestrictive inlet air muffler and distributes a mixture of inlet air and purge air to the compressor.
-It catches the water splash when the dehydrator shuts down, so no check valves are needed, and the dehydrator System Pressure is automatically vented each time it stops. - 2.9.3 The Passive Air Intake will catch all the splash from several shutdowns, one after another, but if you keep turning the dehydrator off and on, some water will finally run down the side of the canister.
+The Passive Air Intake makes it possible to eliminate moving parts which have historically required additional maintenance and trouble shooting.

+2.8.2 The Passive Air Intake is a nonrestrictive inlet air muffler and distributes a mixture of inlet air and purge air to the compressor.
+It catches the water splash when the dehydrator shuts down, so no check valves are needed, and the dehydrator System Pressure is automatically vented each time it stops.

+2.8.3 The Passive Air Intake will catch all the splash from several shutdowns, one after another, but if you keep turning the dehydrator off and on, some water will finally run down the side of the canister.
 No naturally occurring situation will cause water loss, and repeated manual intervention will not cause a catastrophic failure.

-2.10 SYSTEM PRESSURE CONTROL
+2.9 SYSTEM PRESSURE CONTROL

-2.10.1 System Pressure control is very important in any compressor-dehydrator, because it governs the quantity of air which the dryer must handle.
+2.9.1 System Pressure control is very important in any compressor-dehydrator, because it governs the quantity of air which the dryer must handle.
 If the pressure is too high, the output capacity of the dehydrator will be reduced and may not be adequate.
 If the System Pressure is too low the dryer will be unable to maintain a low dew point, no matter what drying method is used.

-2.10.2 The Models 5500ST, 11000ST and 16500ST contain a System Controller which maintains the correct System Pressure over the full outlet capacity of the dehydrator.
+2.9.2 The Models 22000ST and 33000ST contain a System Controller which maintains the correct System Pressure over the full outlet capacity of the dehydrator.
 The System Controller interrupts the outlet air flow during a humidity alarm and bypasses any surplus when the outlet air requirement is low.

-2.10.3 The System Controller reacts to adjustment of the System Regulator.
+2.9.3 The System Controller reacts to adjustment of the System Regulator.
 A System Flow Valve makes it simple to obtain the full capacity of the dehydrator without disconnecting the outlet air pipes.

-2.11 WATER SYSTEM
+2.10 WATER SYSTEM

-2.11.1 It takes about a gallon of clean tap water to prime and fill the dehydrator water system.
+2.10.1 It takes about two gallons of clean tap water to prime and fill the dehydrator water system.
 Water is used to cool the compressor and acts to seal the minute spaces between the port sleeve, the rotor and the housing.
 This sealing action is possible because of the high speed of the rotor.
 The water also acts as a lubricant on the rotor seal that separates the rotating rotor from the fixed housing.
 The fact that the water is the medium between the assembled parts together with a precise balance of mechanical forces, are the major reasons for the exceptionally long life of the compressor.

-2.11.2 When air is compressed and then is cooled for use in a dryer, it is usually at or near saturation (100% relative humidity) regardless of the type of compressor used.
+2.10.2 When air is compressed and then is cooled for use in a dryer, it is usually at or near saturation (100% relative humidity) regardless of the type of compressor used.
 The saturated air is not a problem to a well designed heatless desiccant dryer.
 Because the heatless dryer purges air just as wet as the air entering it, a balance is maintained over the designed temperature and flow range.

-2.11.3 The components in the water system which require routine maintenance are the water filter, water ejector solenoid valve and the water float switches which are inside the Water Sight Tube.
+2.10.3 The components in the water system which require routine maintenance are the water filter, water ejector solenoid valve and the water float switches which are inside the Water Sight Tube.

-2.11.4 A "Manual Water Eject Switch" has been included in the water system to aid in maintenance and in trouble shooting.
-The switch is visible when the side cover is removed.
-The switch is clearly labeled and is located below the top cover, on the side of the electrical enclosure.
+2.10.4 A "Manual Water Eject Switch" has been included in the water system to aid in maintenance and in trouble shooting.
+The switch is visible when the front cover is removed.
+The switch is clearly labeled and is located on the left side above the air intake filter.

-2.12 OPTIONAL WATER CHILLER (P/N 38463 without flow control valve)
+2.11 OPTIONAL WATER CHILLER (P/N 101961 without flow control valve)